foxbit19/todo-app/client/README.md

-# ToDo App - client
+# Easy to do - client

 This client is implemented in React.

-The ToDo App offers a simple way to manage a list of tasks someone needs to complete or things that someone wants to do.
+The Easy to do offers a simple way to manage a list of tasks someone needs to complete or things that someone wants to do.

 ## Introduction
 This react application is very simple.
 It contains the less code to work properly and to satisfy the requirement.